 Training, Requirements, and Qualifications

 Employers look for experienced workers and credentials.
-Internships are encouraged as part of the college experience and count toward graduation credits.
-Credentials such as Microsoft Office Specialist certifications indicate the applicant meets certain standards of competence.
+Internships are required as part of the college experience and count toward graduation credits.
+Credentials such as Microsoft Office Specialist certifications and QuickBooks 2013 indicate the applicant meets certain standards of competence.

 Employers expect workers to be punctual, ready to work, and self-motivated.
-The flexible competency-based training contributes to this expectation by using a login system for attendance, progress standards, and goal-setting to complete training in a timely manner.
+The flexible competency- based training contributes to this expectation by using a login system for attendance, progress standards, soft skill demonstration, and goal-setting to complete training in a timely manner.

 Employers may conduct background checks as a precursor to employment.
 Any felonies and/or misdemeanors identified may impact employability or internship opportunities.
 The college counselor and program advisor can discuss the issues as needed.

 Drug screening is part of the normal employment process.

 Employment of Business technology workers in Utah is expected to have a 2.2% annual average growth rate through the year 2020, under the category of Office and Administrative Support Occupations, http://jobs.utah.gov/wi/pubs/outlooks/state/statepublish.pdf.
 However, training in this program is not necessarily limited to the office and administrative support field due to its broad-based content.
 As with all jobs, applicants will have to work hard to obtain employment.
 Our Workplace Relations course together with the Student Success Center helps prepare students for success in the workplace.
 The College offers support and assistance at the Student Success Center in the Union Building (UB106) to teach students how to search jobs, create resumes, interview and market their skills.